tdv/mif/README.md

 ```

 It may seem that this is the most difficult part of the system.
 But do not be afraid.
 This is not true.
-This chain is common to all examples.
+This chain is common to all the examples.
 You can use it as-is in your projects.
 If you need to change the data exchange  protocol, change this chain.

 [Server interface implementation](https://github.com/tdv/mif/blob/master/examples/hello_world/server/src/hello_world.cpp)
 ```cpp// STD